hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 ## Indexing is an artform

+> Even though ART’s performance is comparable to hash tables, it maintains the data in sorted order, which enables additional operations like range scan and prefix lookup.

 ## Being a good neighbour

 Memory access is an abstraction, an `O(1)` operation is too high level a view, let's peel it back.
 The model of memory as a flat, never-ending, slab of memory, where access is free, fast and  a pointer hop away as opposed to going to disk or going over the wire and all you really have to do is malloc/free and voila memory appears **is a famous illusion**.
 We require a different lens -- a lens of mechanical sympathy, to truly leverage fast multi-core concurrency.